warmana/cloudant-docs-fork/source/includes/api/_cloudant_query.md

 A query where the Divisor or Remainder is a non-integer returns a [404 status](http.html#404).

 <aside class="notice">When using negative integer values for the Divisor or Remainder,
-you should note that the Cloudant `$mod` operator is similar to the [Erlang `rem` modulo operator](http://erlang.org/doc/reference_manual/expressions.html), or the [`%` operator in C](https://en.wikipedia.org/wiki/Operators_in_C_and_C%2B%2B), and uses [truncated division](https://en.wikipedia.org/wiki/Modulo_operation).</aside>
+you should note that Mango's `$mod` operator is similar to the [Erlang `rem` modulo operator](http://erlang.org/doc/reference_manual/expressions.html), or the [`%` operator in C](https://en.wikipedia.org/wiki/Operators_in_C_and_C%2B%2B), and uses [truncated division](https://en.wikipedia.org/wiki/Modulo_operation).</aside>